 Getting Your Full ROI from your AlienVault USM

-We engage many clients that have invested in AlienVault’s USM, but they are not getting the full return on their investment.
-The challenge for internal IT is juggling the continuous tuning and alarm investigations as well as handling the competing demands of your organization’s existing needs.
+We engage many clients that invested in AlienVault’s USM, but they are not getting the full return on their investment.
+Internal IT is juggling continuous tuning, alarm investigations, and handling the demands of your organization’s existing needs.
 At Sedara, we augment our customers’ internal teams to flexibly co-manage or fully manage their AlienVault USM.
 We constantly tune their systems, investigate alarms, and advise on security issues they otherwise would not be aware of.